Skm420/Skm420/README.md

 - 👋 Hi, I’m @Skm420
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in ...Web Development, Data Analytics and Testing
-- 🌱 I’m currently learning ...Data Science
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...Python Programming
+- 💞️ I’m Proficient in C, C++, JavaScript, Python, SQL
-- 📫 How to reach me ...
+- 📫 To reach me my Gmail is santoshkmalagapu@gmail.com

 <!---
 Skm420/Skm420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.